 Meet the Chazan

-Shlomo is married to Joy, and has three sons and many grandchildren.
+Shlomo is married to Joy and has three married sons and grandchildren who live in Israel.